How to use Turo messaging

 Trip requests and guest messages

 A guest must have requested or booked a trip in one of your vehicles to be able to send you a message.
 If a guest’s trip depends on a question they have for you, they may reach out via Turo messaging after submitting a trip request.
-Depending on the lead time of the request, you’ll have between 30 minutes and 8 hours to respond to the request.
 It’s important to keep an eye out for guest messages, especially before accepting a trip.
 A guest may cancel a trip if you accept without answering their question or if the answer you give isn’t the answer they’re looking for.